 Unfortunately despite often feeling tired, pregnant women may well find their sleep suffers due to the onset of some of the common sleep disturbances explored below.
 Don’t forget, if you find you’re struggling with sleep and are particularly worried, it’s well worth speaking to your doctor for advice.

 Sleep apnea is a disorder which disrupts a person’s sleep by repeatedly interrupting it and waking them up.
 A key feature is loud, prolonged bouts of snoring followed by long pauses where the snorer holds their breath.
 The subsequent gasping for air, and choking, is what makes unbroken sleep impossible.
+Read more about the difference between sleep apnea and snoring here.

 Nocturnal gastroesophageal reflux (night time GERD)